 References to Kongzi in various Warring States (475–221 BCE) and Han Dynasty (202 BCE–220 CE) documents describe him as having the “face of a dog.”
 One explanation for this raises the fantastical possibility (at least to modern eyes) that Kongzi wore a dog mask while conducting shamanic ceremonies in the wild (Jensen, Manufacturing).
 A more likely explanation has to do with the extraordinary circumstances of his birth.
 In the “Grand Historian” Sima Qian’s account (Ch.
 47), Kongzi was conceived in the wild in a sacrificial ceremony involving public intercourse (野合) on a “numinous hillock” (尼丘) with a shamaness named Zheng Zai, and thereafter raised by her not in a house but a temple, his father having died not long after his birth.
 The alleged “face of a dog” referred to a facial deformity or protuberance, hence his given name, Qiu (丘) for the “mound” on his head (Sima Qian cited in Jensen, “Wise man of the wilds”).
 If Kongzi was indeed raised in such an environment, it could not have failed to influence his impressionable young mind.
 Public rain dances, sacrifices and other shamanic ceremonies were usually performed by female shamans known as wu (巫) rather than males, xi (覡), the bureaucratic shamans who officiated at court.
 A notable feature of shamanesses in China and the world over, and a key to understanding their allure and ability to hold followers spellbound, was their disrobing and going naked or bare-breasted.
 In Kongzi’s time, this also gained them a reputation among moralists at court for licentiousness, more so if they were known to have sex openly in fertility ceremonies (Schafer).

-Standard, received accounts of “Confucius” as they have come down to us today depict a man of humble origins who through study and perseverance worked his way up the government hierarchy in the state of Lu to the eventual post of Minister of Crime.
+Standard, received accounts of “Confucius” as they have come down to us today depict a man of humble origins who through study and perseverance worked his way up the government hierarchy to the eventual post of Minister of Crime in the state of Lu.
 Posthumously through his teachings, his reputation and influence have turned him into a god-like figure, and as we have seen this was the explicit project of reformists in the late Qing Dynasty and subsequent Republican Government.
 Their goal was none other than to enlist Confucianism for authoritarian ends; it was even employed to justify which medicines were legally permitted.
 Today as well, Confucianism is promoted as a religion by various organizations not only in China but Japan, South Korea and elsewhere.
-But the historical context of Kongzi’s birth and life trajectory points to the reverse: supernatural beginnings of the most astounding character produced, finally, a mere human, and a highly conflicted one at that, with a profound psychic split.
+But the historical context of Kongzi’s birth and life trajectory points to the reverse: supernatural beginnings of the most astounding character producing, finally, a mere human, and a highly conflicted one at that, with a profound psychic split.

-If he was indeed marred by a facial deformity, it would have greatly exacerbated the sense of apartness he would already have been highly conscious of as the fatherless son of a shamaness, likely a notorious and provocative one at that.
+If Kongzi was indeed marred by a facial deformity, it would have greatly exacerbated the sense of apartness he would already have been highly conscious of as the fatherless son of a shamaness, a most notorious one at that.
 The shocking specter of the shamaness copulating publicly during fertility rites, the instigator of the primal scene, was none other than his own mother.
 He grew up schooled in not only the classics but surely as well the practices of the folk religions and medicines of his home environment.
-Once employed in government jobs, his Shang ethnicity would further have reinforced his sense of outsider status.
+Once employed in government jobs, his Shang ethnicity would further have reinforced his sense of being an outsider.
 His mixed feelings cut both ways: eager to sluff off his embarrassing and politically risky origins to advance his career, yet divided in his allegiance to the Zhou-dominated court in which he could never have felt at home, however able and ambitious he was.
-At the age of fifty-one he quit his government post, it’s assumed over his failure to convince the Duke of Lu to unite the state’s most powerful families.
+At the age of fifty-one he quit his government post, over, it’s assumed, his failure to convince the Duke of Lu to unite the state’s most powerful families.
 But perhaps he did so with great relief and other projects in mind, or then again with nostalgia for the mysterious and boundless environment of his youth, the wilds.

 For the next sixteen years he engaged in the natural vocation of the outsider, which is to wander.
 His key preoccupation turned from government to education, something within his power to effect change.
-Even in that era there were public schools with a rudimentarily standardized content, and no market for books, no private authorship or means of independent publication (Chen).
-Just as the I Ching, which Kongzi is alleged to have admired, democratized divination (in theory at least), it surely occurred to him by analogy that education could be democratized as well, through the circulation of books outside of official control.
-The best substitute was networking: traveling far and wide, picking up disciples and as many students as possible (3,000 by one estimate).
+Even in that era there were public schools of a rudimentary sort with hardly a standardized curriculum in the modern sense, nor private authorship or means of independent publication and mass printing (Chen).
+Just as the I Ching, which Kongzi is alleged to have admired, democratized divination (in theory at least), it surely occurred to him by analogy that education could be democratized as well, potentially through the circulation of books outside of official control.
+The best substitute was networking.
+He traveled far and wide, picking up disciples and as many students as possible (eventually 3,000 by one estimate).